dpkshetty/SalesEnablement-L3-test-repo2/docs/Part 1/01 Introduction.md

 You can make things **bold** and you can make things *italic* and guess what, ***bold and italic***.

-Bullets are done like this

-- bullet 1
-- bullet 2
-    - and sub-bullets 1
-    - and 2

 Numbered lists are good for step by step stuff.

 1.
 2.

-!!! bug "Bug or as intended, not sure"
+!!! bug "Bug or as works as intended?"

     Note, if you don't put a space after the period in you numbered lists, mkdocs treats it differently and the numbers appear on the same line like this:
     1.
     2.

+Bullets are done like this.

+- bullet 1
+- bullet 2
+    - and sub-bullets 1
+    - and 2

+!!! bug "Bug or as works as intended?
+Either way 4 is the magic number."

+    For sub bullets and other areas where you want things indented, you need to use **4** spaces for those items.
+In the bullet example above, the sub bullets must have 4 spaces before the **-**.

+    Likewise in the list and image example below, the image definition and paragraph need to be preceded by **4** spaces.

+    And the Python-Markdown documentation notes:

+    The syntax rules clearly state that when a list item consists of multiple paragraphs, “each subsequent paragraph in a list item must be indented by either 4 spaces or one tab” (emphasis added). *However, many implementations do not enforce this rule and allow less than 4 spaces of indentation.* The implementers of Python-Markdown consider it a bug to not enforce this rule.

+    The preview extensions that we added in VSC don't enforce the 4 rule, so sometimes what you see there is not what you get when you publish to GitHub pages.
+Thus, it is important to review the **published** content and not just the source.

 Recall from Center of Excellence style guides, images associated with a numbered item should be indented like the one below.